azam-izm/dart-flutter-tutorials/Dart Questions & Answers.md

 **Q: What are the different types of variables?**

-Variable types can be categorized into four main parts based on different characteristics:
+Variable types can be categorized into five main parts based on different characteristics:

 1. **Based on Scope (Where the Variable is Declared):**
    - Top-level variables